-We construct gender-specific surface graphs that summarise match history and preserve player relationships, and apply a spectral graph convolutional network for directed graphs named MagNet \citep{zhang2021magnet}.
-After establishing that our model performs competitively against established approaches such as the Weighted Elo approach by \cite{angelini2022weighted} and the odds-implied probabilities by the bookmaker Pinnacle Sports, we analyse our model's performance in predicting highly intransitive matchups.
-We adapt an existing graph-based measure of intransitivity by \cite{hamilton2024elo}, finding that women's tennis exhibits 11.5\% more intransitivity than men's.
-Using the adapted measure, we find that our model is more robust than the bookmaker when forecasting intransitive matchups.
-We then develop a profitable betting strategy that targets matches expected to be mispriced.

 In Section~\ref{sec:background}, we describe the related background of tennis forecasting, graph-based predictive methods, and intransitivity.
 In Section~\ref{sec:data}, we describe the necessary data for our research.
 Section~\ref{sec:method} introduces our graph-based method, while in Section~\ref{sec:results}, we report the models' out-of-sample accuracy.
-In Section~\ref{sec:discussion}, we test for model robustness and market inefficiency.
+In Section~\ref{sec:discussion}, we analyse intransitivity and test whether our model carries forecasting information complementary to established rating systems.
 Finally, in Section~\ref{sec:conclusion}, we summarise our findings, acknowledge key limitations, and outline future research directions.